99 Ranch Market: History

 The company's first store location east of the Mississippi River was opened in Edison, New Jersey in January 2017 in a former Pathmark location.
-A second New Jersey location was opened in April 2017 in Jersey City.
+A second New Jersey location was opened in April 2017 in Jersey City.and also in Hackensack.

 In August 2017, the company opened its first Oregon store in Beaverton.

 In April 2018, the company opened its first store in the state of Maryland, in Gaithersburg.

 In January 2020, the company opened its first Massachusetts store in Quincy.

 In August 2020, the company opened its first store in the state of Virginia, in Fairfax.

-In April 2022, the company opened its first store in the state of New York (state), in Westbury.
+In April 2022, the company opened its first store in the state of New York, in Westbury.

+In July, 2025, it was announced the company will open its first New York City location in Queens.

 Customer base

 Although most of its customers are ethnic Chinese Americans, shoppers also include recent immigrants from China, ethnic Chinese from Vietnam, and others.
 The chain sells a wide range of imported food products and merchandise from mainland China, Hong Kong, Taiwan, Japan, Korea, and Southeast Asia (particularly Vietnam and Thailand).
 It also carries some domestic products made by Chinese American companies and a limited selection of mainstream American brands.
 In addition, it has also reached out to pan-Asian customers, especially Filipino Americans and Japanese Americans, by opening locations in areas predominantly populated by people of these two ethnicities.

 Because 99 Ranch Market serves a predominantly Chinese American base, Mandarin Chinese serves as the lingua franca of the supermarket and its adjacent businesses.
 In-store PA announcements announcing specials are multi-lingual and often in Mandarin and Cantonese, less often in English.

 The name of the chain includes "99," a number considered lucky by ethnic Chinese.
 The number nine in Chinese sounds like the word for "long-lasting."

 The company's slogan is "For 100 we try harder," a play on the grocery's name.
 In earlier times, the company utilized an English slogan of "united at heart for a better future," with the Chinese slogan being "大華與您共創未來" (Dà Huá yǔ nín gòngchuàng wèilái - "99 Ranch is creating the future together with you").
 As of 2017, the company has also described itself as "Your Favorite Destination For Asian Food Since 1984."